casper-network/docs/source/docs/casper/operators/joining.md

 # Joining a Running Network

 The Casper network is permissionless, enabling new validators to join the network and provide additional security to the system.
-This page outlines the sequence of recommended steps to spin up a validating node and successfully join an existing network.
+This page outlines the sequence of recommended steps to spin up a validating node and join an existing network.

 ## Step 1: Provision Hardware {#step-1-provision-hardware}